MARTIN RIZZI IN TAXCO, GUERRERO, MÉXICO

 to where they couldn’t replace their raw materials.
 This put the artisans in an impossible situation.
 Mexicans will tend to be indirect; this is so no one’s feelings get hurt.
 I think Renice and Kevin could not understand that they were making the group lose on every

 order made for them.
 I wasn’t aware of the situation then.
 I only read the GMails later.

 The great fear of artisans is of losing one’s gainful employment.
 Four families had already lost their vital household income

 Over ten years, Artcamp created hundreds of original-models for Global Crafts, for free:

 They had the belief that the customer would find products to get-behind, and sell for them.

 Incredible gifts of creativity these people poured-out, to support their partner Global Crafts!

-Yet, their faithfulness was NOT requited; does this square with Fair Trade’s stated purpose?
+Yet, their faithfulness wasn’t requited, was it? or square with Fair Trade’s stated purposes?